distributeaid/masks-for-solidarity/README.md

 ## How this project works

-Gatsby is configured in [`gatsby-node.js`](./gatsby-node.js) to collect the markdown files in the `static` folder and turn them into pages.
+Gatsby is configured in [`gatsby-node.js`](./gatsby-node.js) to collect the markdown files in the `content` folder and turn them into pages.

 All pages are rendered using the template [`src/templates/page.tsx`](./src/templates/pages.tsx).